AustrianTradingMachine/xwrpr/README.md

    * ```tradeTransaction(cmd: int, customComment: str, expiration: datetime, offset: int, order: int, price: float, sl: float, symbol: str, tp: float, type: int, volume: float)```
    * ```tradeTransactionStatus(order: int)```

-* The return will always be a ```dict``` (dictionary) with the key-value pairs of the "returnData" key of the JSON response file.
+* The return valur will always be a ```dict``` (dictionary) with the key-value pairs of the "returnData" key of the API JSON response file.
 * You will find a full documentation of all commands here: [xAPI Protocol Documentation](http://developers.xstore.pro/documentation/)

 Example
 -------
-the following example will show how to stream data with XTBpy.
+the following example will show how to retrieve data with XTBpy.
 You will find this example also in tests/test_get_symbol.py

 ```python